-Both the Library and the Special Collections and Archives Researchers’ Area are wheelchair accessible.
+The Archives Researchers’ Area is wheelchair accessible.
 Assistance dogs are welcome.

 There are no membership requirements.
 Everyone is welcome.
 We are a reference library only – books and other materials may only be consulted on site.